carolbuckingham/developmentlogs/collab/Week1WebsiteCreationT3.md

 3. Within the CSS folder, I created a new file to house the external CSS for all pages and gave it a version number for future development: main-1.0.0.css
 4. Within the JS folder, I created a new file to house the external JavaScript for all pages and gave it a version number for future development: version-1.0.0.js
 After creating the above files I then removed the placeholder markdown files within both folders.
-5. After communicating with our client, I chose to move the trail and web map pages to a separate folder path (dumoine-river/tote-road) since they would like to have future expansion into the recreational activities they would like to encourage on the trail.
+5. After communicating with our client, I chose to move the trail and web map pages to a separate folder path (dumoine-river/tote-road) since they would like to have future expansion on their website into the recreational activities they would like to encourage on the trail.

 ## HTML file skeleton
 *I started with the head element of the pages since this will be the simplest to complete and should be done first to clarify the subject matter of each webpage.*